Artur Lundkvist: Literary career

 In 1977 he was awarded the prestigious Golden Wreath of the Struga Poetry Evenings festival in Struga, North Macedonia.
 He died in Solna, Stockholm County.

 Political activism

 Artur Lundkvist was a supporter of the Soviet Union and communism.
-Lundkvist himself, however, never accepted to be labelled as a communist but called himself a "free socialist".
+Lundkvist himself, however, never accepted being labelled as a communist, instead calling himself a "free socialist".
 During the Cold War, Lundkvist was an adherent of the so-called "third stance" (tredje ståndpunkten) in Swedish public debate, which purported to advocate a neutral stance in the conflict between the two superpowers.
 He served on the board of the pro-communist Sweden-GDR Association.
 He was also a member of the Swedish Peace Committee, the Swedish section of the World Peace Council, a Soviet front organization.
 In 1958 he was awarded the Lenin Peace Prize from the Soviet Union.